-If you make more than 4 million Taiwanese dollars per year, it might be best to keep the number of days in Taiwan down to 183 or below if you can to get the flat rate of 18%.
+If you make more than 4 million Taiwanese dollars per year, it might be best to keep the number of days in Taiwan down to 183 or below if you can to be applicable for a flat tax rate of 18%.

 Q: Are there tax exemptions?

-A: Yes, there is an 88,000 NT exemption per dependent, but these dependents need to be in Taiwan.
+A: Yes, there is a 92,000 NT exemption for each of the taxpayer's dependents, the taxpayer, and the taxpayer's spouse.
 If a dependent is over 70, then the exemption for them is 138,000 NT.

 Q: What are the standard deductions?